chapel-lang/chapel/frontend/doc/file-format.rst

 Symbol Table Section
 --------------------

-The symbol table section has an entry for each public symbol contained in the file.
+The symbol table section has an entry for each public, top-level symbol contained in the module.
 These are sorted by symbol table ID.

 For a symbol, the symbol table ID consists of: